afermg/image_translation_exercise/README.md

 ### Part 1

--   Refactored some visualisation (PCA/plotting) functions into their own script
+-   Refactored some visualisation (PCA/plotting) functions into their own script/module
 -   Made the plots PCAs of feature maps easier to explore for comparisons
 -   Wrapped it all up in a marimo notebook for interactive exploration of both checkpoints and datasets